-I tested the scanner by hiding 1,000s of malware samples on my computer and running a full scan.
+The scanner did pretty good in all my tests.
+I hid 1,000s of malware samples on my computer and ran a full scan.
 It took about an hour with the resource usage set to high, which isn’t too bad.
 However, I did notice a significant slowdown on my computer.
 The scanner found about 90% of the malware samples, which isn’t the worst detection rate I’ve ever seen, but it isn’t as good as Malwarebytes.

 Malwarebytes uses a massive malware database alongside heuristic analysis to find and remove malware on your computer.
 This can include trojans, worms, rootkits, and more.

+The full system scan performs well.
 I hid 1,000s of samples on my Windows 11 PC and initiated Malwarebytes’s full system scan.
-It took around 3 hours to complete (which is slightly slower than Adaware on its high resources setting), and found 95% of malware samples, which is pretty good.
+It took around 3 hours to complete (which is slightly slower than Adaware on its high resources setting) and found 95% of malware samples, which is pretty good.